 Resilient Communities Bangladesh: PROTIC PhD Scholarships

-Expressions of Interest ( EOI ) are sought for the scholarships below as part of the IT for Resilient Communities Flagship of the Centre for Community and Social Informatics ( COSI ) of the Faculty of Information Technology at Monash University.
+Expressions of Interest ( EOI ) are sought for the scholarship (PROTIC 5) below as part of the IT for Resilient Communities Flagship of the Centre for Community and Social Informatics ( COSI ) of the Faculty of Information Technology at Monash University.
 Applications can only be made via the link and form available at http://monash.edu/it/protic-eoi

-The duration of each Scholarship is three years and requires periods of residence in Australia and research in Bangladesh.
+The duration of this Scholarship is three years and requires periods of residence in Australia and research in Bangladesh.
+The successful candidate should be available to travel to Melbourne and commence studies late November 2017.

 - General Background